-These Cookies with Coconut and Chocolate Chips are taken to the next level by adding brown butter and sea salt.
+These coconut cookies with chocolate chips are taken to the next level of amazing by adding brown butter and a sprinkle of sea salt.

-Like a lot of you, we’ve been going nuts lately for brown butter anything.
+Like a lot of you, we've been going nuts lately for brown butter anything.
 These cookies with coconut and chocolate chips go beyond your typical recipe.
-The brown butter gives a subtle twist that only brown butter can add.
 A light finish with sea salt creates that complex sweet and salty marriage of flavors that everyone loves.

 These cookies are not just about the brown butter, though.
 Clearly, you can never go wrong with semi-sweet morsels.
 Additionally, we gave them a unique twist with the coconut, but with a light hand, so it's not overpowering.